SRD: Reinforcement-Learned Semantic Perturbation for Backdoor Defense in VLMs: Preliminaries

 The generation is typically performed in an autoregressive manner, where the model predicts each token $w_t$ based on the previously generated tokens $w_{<t}$, the image $I$, and the prompt $P$:

-\textbf{Adversary’s Goal.} Given a Victim model, the adversary's goal is to implant a backdoor during the instruction fine-tuning process, thereby gaining control over the model's behavior during inference.
-The attacker can achieve this by constructing a specific task dataset that contains a large amount of clean data alongside a fraction of poisoned data.
+\textbf{Goals.} Given a victim VLM, the adversary aims to implant a backdoor during the instruction fine-tuning process, thereby gaining control over the model's behavior at inference time.
+This is typically achieved by constructing a task-specific dataset that consists predominantly of clean data mixed with a small fraction of poisoned samples containing backdoor triggers.
+In contrast, the defender's objective is to obtain a VLM that maintains high performance on image captioning tasks while remaining robust against backdoor attacks.
+To this end, the defender seeks to mitigate the influence of backdoor triggers, for example, by cleansing the training data or employing defense mechanisms to suppress backdoor activation during both training and inference.

-\textbf{Attacker’s capabilities.} We assume a white-box setting, where the adversary has full knowledge of and access to the user’s training data, model architecture, and training procedures.
-The attacker can arbitrarily modify the training dataset and intervene in model components, allowing for precise and effective injection of backdoor behavior into the model.

-\textbf{Defender’s Goals.} The defender aims to obtain a vision-language model (VLM) that performs well on image captioning tasks while being free from backdoor behaviors.
-To achieve this, the defender focuses on cleansing the poisoned training data to reduce the influence of backdoor triggers during training.

-\textbf{Defender’s capabilities.} The defender has access to the entire training dataset but cannot distinguish between clean and poisoned samples, nor is aware of the specific attack strategy employed.
-Although the defender lacks full control over the training process, they are assumed to possess a potentially backdoored model and can carry out defense efforts based on that model.
+\textbf{Capabilities.} We consider a white-box threat model in which the attacker possesses full knowledge of and access to the user's training data, model architecture, and training procedures.
+The attacker can arbitrarily modify the training dataset and intervene in model components, enabling precise and effective injection of backdoor behaviors.
+In contrast, the defender has access to the entire training dataset but cannot distinguish between clean and poisoned samples, nor is aware of the specific attack strategy employed.
+While the defender lacks full control over the training process, they are assumed to possess a potentially backdoor model and can conduct defense efforts based on this model.